yeriel/find_phone/README.md

 ## To DO

 To-Do List for Future Steps:

+- [ ] Implement Unet (initial approach)
+- [ ] Develop a Script to Export the Model to ONNX Format
+- [ ] Create a Dockerfile for Production Deployment
 - [ ] Implement Data Augmentation Affecting Labels

    - [ ] Apply rotations.
    - [ ] Apply vertical flipping (`flipud`).
    - [ ] Apply horizontal flipping (`fliplr`).

 - [ ] Implement Neural Network for Backbone and DNN
-- [ ] Develop a Script to Export the Model to ONNX Format
-- [ ] Create a Dockerfile for Production Deployment

 Completing these tasks will enhance the model, prepare it for practical implementation, and streamline the deployment process in production.